Contributing to the Magazine

 EuroHealthNet member organisations - statutory public health bodies - can make submissions to the magazine.
 To find out more about becoming a member, visit the EuroHealthNet website.

-Think Tanks, and foundations that are (also) funded by the private sector can be included if a guarantee of independence and integrity is agreed and applied.
+On occasion, submissions are accepted from external organisations, though we do not usually work with private sector initiatives or individuals.
+However, Think Tanks, and foundations that are also funded by the private sector can be included if a guarantee of independence and integrity is agreed and applied.

 EuroHealthNet’s policy of working with economic operators is that 'in any process related to regulatory processes or environments, for example in regulating food, alcohol or similar products, EuroHealthNet will apply a precautionary principle of not working with economic operators unless a transparent guarantee of independence and integrity is agreed and applied.'

 You can submit a fully formed article or just send in an idea - we will work with you to establish how to turn your concept into a compelling article.
 We also provide an English proofreading service.

 - Articles should be grammatically well-written and structured and are ideally no more than 750 words - however, on occasion this can be adapted to suit your needs.

 - In keeping with the house-style of the Magazine, submitted features should be written in British English and/or the relevant European language style and spelling.
 If you are unsure of a style point in English, you could refer to the UK government or Oxford University (.pdf) guides, or ask us for assistance.